mkyleUD/Caviness-HPC-Shell/_episodes/04-wildcards-pipes.md

 ```
 {: .output}

-Notice how we still got some output to the console even though we "piped" the output to a file?
+Notice how we still got some output to the console even though we "redirected" the output to a file?
 Our
 expected output still went to the file, but how did the error message get skipped and not go to the
 file?